UbiquityDotNET/Llvm.NET/src/Interop/readme.md

 change, the PowerShell script takes care of running the generator to update the Llvm.NET.Interop code base on each run, even if nothing changes in the end.
 This is run on every automated build before building the Llvm.NET.Interop project so that the generator is tested on every full automated build.

+## Building the Interop libraries
+### General requirements
+There are some general steps that are required to successfully build the interop NuGet package and a couple of different ways to go about completing them.
+ 1. Build the native libraries for all supported runtimes (OS+arch)
+    * Doing this first ensures that the later code generation phase starts from known good buildable headers
+ 2. Build LlvmBindingsGenerator
+ 3. Run LlvmBindingsGenerator with to parse the llvm headers and the extended headers from the native LibLLVM and generate the interop code into the Llvm.NET.Interop project directory.
+ 4. Build Llvm.NET.Interop to create the interop assembly and, ultimately create the final NuGet package with the native and manged code bundled together.

+### Automated build
+The interop libraries are built using the Build-Interop.ps1 PowerShell script.
+This script is required to correctly build the projects in an automated build as it isn't possible to accomplish all the required steps in a standard project/solution.
+(OK, impossible is a bit strong as creating custom targets and tasks could probably cover it but at the expense of greater complexity).
+The script is pretty simple though understanding it is a more complex matter this document is aimed towards.

+### Manually (developer inner loop)
+While it is possible to use the PowerShell script as part of the development of the interop libraries themselves, it is generally easier to use the Interop.sln.
+The solution contains projects for the native libraries, the bindings generator and the managed interop.
+Using the solution requires that you manually build/run the projects.

+1. Build LibLLVM project
+2. Build LlvmBindingsGenerator project
+3. Run LlvmBindingsGenerator (via command line or debugger launch) with the location of the LLVM headers, the LibLLVM headers, and the output location of generated code for the Llvm.NET.Interop project.
+4. Build the Llvm.NET.Interop project.